webduinoio/tutorials/app/en/_tutorials-md/tutorial-05-ultrasonic.md

 	<span id="demo-area-01-show">distance to display</span>

 Here we use the JavaScript method `ping()`.
 Ping() takes one parameter, which points to the callback function that will be called when sensing the distance.
 (The result will also be stored in the `.distance` property.)
-Then we use a **if else** statement to display text in different colors, at different levels of distance.
+Then we use an **if else** statement to display text in different colors, at different levels of distance.

 	var ultrasonic;